 - Any similar non-profit or not-for-profit organization or agency.

 There are no direct costs to the agency to participate in the Project.
-NACDL will be making the database software and related support available to selected organizations without any fees or costs.
-NACDL will also be providing associated training on the operation and use of the database.
-Organizations, may, however, have costs associated with ensuring adequate technical infrastructure and staff to operate the database.
-As a part of this Project NACDL will NOT be providing hardware or funds to selected organizations.
+We make the database software and related support available to selected organizations without any fees or costs.
+We also provide associated training on the operation and use of the application.
+Organizations, may, however, have costs associated with ensuring adequate technical infrastructure and staff to operate the application.
+We do not provide hardware or funds to organizations.

 This is a sponsored ad